-I. Sign Removal
+J. Sign Removal

-- (1) Any new sign or temporary sign which does not comply with the regulations established pursuant to this chapter or which permit is revoked or which is deemed to be an abandoned sign; or which is not maintained in good and complete condition with lettering and graphics clean, legible, in true alignment and finishes in good repair, is prohibited and shall be brought into compliance. - (2) The business, property and/or sign owner of any non-compliant sign shall be in violation until such sign(s) is removed or repaired.
-The Town may, with thirty (30) days prior written notice to the property and/or sign owner(s), remove such sign without further notice or further proceedings at the expense of

-- the property and/or sign owner.
+(1) Any new sign or temporary sign which does not comply with the regulations established pursuant to this chapter or which permit is revoked or which is deemed to be an abandoned sign; or which is not maintained in good and

+- complete condition with lettering and graphics clean, legible, in true alignment and finishes in good repair, is prohibited and shall be brought into compliance. - (2) The business, property and/or sign owner of any non-compliant sign shall be in violation until such sign(s) is removed or repaired.
+The Town may, with thirty (30) days prior written notice to the property and/or sign owner(s), remove such sign without further notice or further proceedings at the expense of the property and/or sign owner.
 The expense may be recovered by the Town in an action instituted in a court having competent jurisdiction. - (3) In the case of an unsafe sign which, in the opinion of the Building Inspector, is an immediate peril to persons or property, the Building Inspector may order and arrange for the removal of such sign, without notice to the owner thereof.

-J. Number and Size of permitted signs
+K. Number and Size of permitted signs

 - (1) In the RA and HR Districts, one building or one freestanding sign shall be permitted, provided such sign does not exceed twelve (12) square feet in area.
-Any freestanding sign shall not stand any higher than six (6) feet from the ground to the highest point on the sign. - (2) In the LC, SC, and CC Districts, one (1) building sign, which shall not exceed twenty (20) square feet in size, and one (1) freestanding sign not exceeding thirty (30) square feet in size shall be permitted.
-Any freestanding sign shall not stand any higher than ten (10) feet from the ground to the highest point on the sign. - (3) In the C, DMR, and D Districts, one (1) building sign not to exceed fifty (50) square feet in size shall be permitted for each commercial or office use.
+Any freestanding sign shall not stand any higher than six (6) feet from the ground to the highest point on the sign. - (2) In the C, DMR, and D Districts, one (1) building sign not to exceed fifty (50) square feet in size shall be permitted for each commercial or office use.
 In addition, one (1) freestanding sign not to exceed forty-two (42) square feet in size shall be permitted for each principal structure, and such sign may be used to identify any or all business uses in such structure.
 Any freestanding sign shall not stand any higher than twelve (12) feet from the ground to the highest point on the sign.
-One (1) awning adhered to the building for each principal business office or use shall also be allowed. - (4) If two or more businesses are located upon one or more contiguous lots or parcels, only one freestanding sign is permitted.
-The owner of such real property or business may elect how the allowable signage is allocated among the various businesses. - (5) In all districts, where the principal building is located with frontage on more than one street or public highway, one building sign or one projecting sign or one freestanding sign located along each frontage shall be permitted. - (6) In all districts, off-premises signs shall not exceed twenty-eight (28) square feet in area and shall not stand any higher than six (6) feet from the ground to the highest point on the sign.
+One (1) awning adhered to the building for each principal business office or use shall also be allowed. - (3) If two or more businesses are located upon one or more contiguous lots or parcels, only one freestanding sign is permitted.
+The owner of such real property or business may elect how the allowable signage is allocated among the various businesses. - (4) In all districts, where the principal building is located with frontage on more than one street or public highway, one building sign or one projecting sign or one freestanding sign located along each frontage shall be permitted. - (5) In all districts, off-premises signs shall not exceed twenty-eight (28) square feet in area and shall not stand any higher than six (6) feet from the ground to the highest point on the sign.
 Only one off-premises sign shall be allowed per lot.

-K. Materials and Appearance.
+L. Materials and Appearance.

 For all signs associated with a Site Plan Review Use, the sign material, color, design, and aesthetics should match or complement the overall design scheme of the primary structure to the greatest extent possible.